kevinzhao07/django_posts/logs.md

 3. DateTime model entries will now be shown in EST (UTC-5:00) instead of UTC (may convert back)
 4. home page has a welcome message for users.
 It's now easier to see who you're logged in as, and statistics are offerred for users.
 5. files (such as static .css, .js, images, and profile pictures) are now stored within aws system, so it fixes a bug with them being deleted every time heroku stopped running (every 15-30 minutes)

+**Updates for the future**: 'likes' and 'pinning' all cause a refresh, which I don't like.
+Comments and messages also do this, which I haven't fixed yet but my main concern is fixing the front page for now to fix liking and pinning.

 #### Release Beta 1.0 (Released 04-25-2020 2230 EST)
 First Release of 1.0 of **Wolverteen De-UM**!
 Might think about changing the name to Wolverine-DM but for now, I'm leaving it like this.
 There's a lot of bugs but hopefully the beta testers will figure them out.